Graph Optimization Perspective for Low-Depth Trotter-Suzuki Decomposition: General Discussion of the Shortest Trotter Cycle Problem

 As $\cancel E_N$ is a subgroup of $\Sp(2N,\mb F_2)$, the set of all EEFs represents a partitioning of $\pfg_N$ into subgraphs, and each of these subgraphs are connected by some number of CXs.
 We can then define the coarse-grained graph, $[\pfg_N]$, as the quotient graphs with respects to the EEF partitioning, i.e. two coarse-grained vertices $[B_1]$ and $[B_2]$ are connected in $[\pfg_N]$ if and only if there exists members $B'_1 \in [B_1]$ and $B'_2\in [B_2]$ connected by a CX.

 So by finding a Trotter cycle in $[\pfg_N]$ instead of $\pfg_N$, we have effectively imposed our weight function on gates in the gate set.
-This also justifies the use as a distance the {\it relative support}, $\supp: \mc P\times \mc B \to \mb N$,
+This also justifies our use of the {\it relative support}, $\supp: \mc P\times \mc B \to \mb N$,

 where $B=\{(s_i, \tilde s_i)\}_{0\leq i < N} $ and $\vee$ is the logical OR.
 This is a generalization to the qubit support of a given Pauli operator, where here we are giving the support of the Pauli $p$ relative to the frame $B$.
 We argue that relative support is exactly the ``distance''\footnote{It should be noted that $\supp$ is not a distance function in the usual sense for one major reason: the two entries of its domain are not in the same space.
 Still, Proposition \ref{prop1} provides all the analogous properties to an actual distance function.} in $[\pfg_N]$ we are interested in as described in TShP.
 In particular, it has the following properties: